 We have both a full-time (day) program and a part-time (evening) program, and we make sure all our students have the benefit of our expert, full-time faculty and our close relationship with the Little Rock bench and bar.

-With a student body of approximately 440 and one of the lowest student/faculty ratios of any law school — 15 to 1 — the UALR Bowen School of Law offers a challenging educational experience in a close and supportive environment.
-Smaller classes enhance the learning experience.
-Students interact with their peers and with the members of the faculty to a degree not possible at many schools.
+With a small student body that facilitates community and one of the lowest student/faculty ratios in the nation, the UA Little Rock Bowen School of Law offers a challenging educational experience in a supportive environment.
+Smaller classes enhance the learning experience by allowing students to interact with their peers and faculty members to a degree not possible at many schools.
 Our faculty is an experienced group of caring teachers and scholars.
-The academic experience at the UALR Bowen School of Law is challenging and rigorous, yet supportive.
 In addition, our low tuition enables our graduates to choose among a wide variety of employment opportunities without worrying about paying off an enormous debt.

 Bowen is dedicated to our core values of access to justice, public service, and professionalism.
 Our curriculum emphasizes both theory and practice.
 Like most law schools, we require a basic core of courses and offer numerous electives.
 Unlike most law schools, however, we require two “lawyering skills” courses during the second year.
 In these courses, students are taught skills used in trial advocacy, interviewing and counseling, mediation and negotiation.
 Additionally, with an experiential learning credit requirement (e.g., clinic course, public service externship, or judicial practicum), students graduate with the practical legal experience needed to successfully transition from law student to legal professional.